microsoft/intelligence-toolkit/app/TransparencyFAQ.md

 #### What data is collected?

 Intelligence Toolkit may be deployed as a desktop application or a cloud service.
 The application supports short, end-to-end workflows from input data to output reports.
-As such, it stores no record of data inputs or outputs beyond the use of a caching mechanism for text embeddings that avoids unnecessary recomputation costs.
+As such, it stores no data beyond the use of a caching mechanism for text embeddings that avoids unnecessary recomputation costs.